Saint Joseph's University: Jesuit and Catholic identity

-The university extensively uses its Jesuit identity in its branding.
+The university's Jesuit identity is extensively used in its branding.
 It began the Magis ("greater") campaign in 2013 to highlight commitment to living "For the greater glory of God" (Ad maiorem Dei gloriam), the motto of the Society of Jesus.

 SJU also promotes the Jesuit principle of cura personalis or "care for the whole person."
 Undergraduates must complete a general education program that focuses heavily on traditional liberal arts disciplines.
-Every general education class is titled "154", which stands for the year AD 1540 when the Society of Jesus was accepted by the Pope.